Friends of the Library

 The Annual Friends of the Library Book Sale

-Our Friends volunteer to recycle books for the book sales held twice a year.
+Our Friends volunteer to recycle books for the book sales held every year.
 Proceeds directly support our library.

 Donated books that don’t become part of library’s collection go to the book sale!
 You can click here or on the image above to go to our Book Sale & Silent Auction Page!